 The changes to the Gen 2 Hayabusa included

-- A minor re-styling of the body (thankfully preserving what made the second gen great)
+- A minor re-styling of the body (thankfully preserving what made the first gen great)

 - Fine-tuning of the engine’s head and pistons, increasing stroke to 65mm (from 63mm), overall displacement to 1,340cc (from 1,299 cc) and compression to 12.5:1 (from 11:1), thus increasing power to 197 hp at the crank (up from 173 hp).
 This included lighter pistons and rods.
 (See our guide to displacement, bore, and stroke)

 - Modifications to the valves and exhaust to suit the engine changes

 - Upgraded suspension to 43mm Kayaba inverted fork with diamond-like carbon coating (rather than TiN on the earlier spec), and a Kayaba rear shock — both fully adjustable

 - Higher windscreen